timelystream/timelystream.com/docs/sql/statements/copy.md

 <div id="rrdiagram1"></div>

 # CSV Export
 `COPY ...
-TO` exports data from DuckDB to an external CSV file.
+TO` exports data from Blazar to an external CSV file.
 It has mostly the same set of options as `COPY ...
 FROM`, however, in the case of `COPY ...
 TO` the options specify how the CSV file should be written to disk.
 Any CSV file created by `COPY ...
 TO` can be copied back into the database by using `COPY ...
 FROM` with the same set of options.

 The `COPY ...
 TO` function can be called specifying either a table name, or a query.
 When a table name is specified, the contents of the entire table will be written into the resulting CSV file.
 When a query is specified, the query is executed and the result of the query is written to the resulting file.